The day the cinema was created – level 2

 The success was very big, but the Lumière brothers didn’t believe that the camera was something special.
 They didn’t believe in long term success.
 They focused their work more on color photography.

-Difficult words: shoot (to make a film), project (to show a film on a screen), invention (a new machine), performance (a meeting where somebody shows a film or a performance to many people), term (a period of time).
+Difficult words: shoot (to make a film), project (to show a film on a screen), invention (a new machine), performance (a meeting where somebody shows a film or performance to many people), term (a period of time).

 LEARN 3000 WORDS with DAYS IN LEVELS